aldenho52/aldenho52/README.md

 Here is What I'm Working On:

 - 🔭 I’m currently working on ... finding my first developer job!
-- 🌱 I’m currently learning ...
-Data Structures and Algorithms
 - 👯 I’m looking to collaborate on ...
 Web Applications
-- 🤔 I’m looking for help with ...
-Job Search
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... haldeno.52@gmail.com
 - ⚡ Fun fact: ...
 I was born and raised in Hawaii